 Hospice UK At A Glance

-Detailed research by Hospice UK identified the need for an information and insight resource that would (a) help Hospices and other interested parties better understand local needs and (b) identify gaps in service provision in the delivery of end of life care, especially where it is delivered within the community.
+Detailed research by Hospice UK (HUK) identified the need for an information and insight resource that would (a) help hospices and other interested parties better understand local needs, and (b) identify gaps in service provision in the delivery of end of life care, especially where it is delivered within the community.
 Furthermore, the UK’s rapidly changing demographics and social profile suggested that demand was likely to increase and patterns of need change in future years.

-Therefore, Hospice UK determined the need to identify a partner that could help them (a) understand the key insights Hospice leaders required and (b) develop a data and information portal that delivered intelligence in a consistent and reliable format.
+Therefore, HUK determined the need to identify a partner that could help them (a) understand the key insights hospice leaders required and (b) develop a data and information portal that delivered intelligence in a consistent and reliable format.
 This would offer decision makers the information sources critical to the development of appropriate and responsive end of life care delivery strategies.

-This data analysis application was also identified as key to the delivery of two of Hospice UK’s strategic objectives – to tackle inequality, widening access to hospice care, and to empower a strong dynamic and responsive hospice sector.
+This data analysis application was also identified as key to the delivery of two of HUK’s strategic objectives – to tackle inequality, widening access to hospice care, and to empower a strong dynamic and responsive hospice sector.

-Appointed following a competitive tender process, Gavurin’s Consultancy team, in conjunction with Hospice UK, ran a series of workshops aimed at identifying the key data required by target audiences.
+Appointed following a competitive tender process, Gavurin’s consultancy team, in conjunction with HUK, ran a series of workshops aimed at identifying the key data required by target audiences.

-Using its proven user persona methodology, the consultancy team conducted research across the Hospice UK network to build a clear picture of the data-based insights users required, the analytical skills they possessed and their preferred means of accessing information.
+Using its proven user persona methodology, the consultancy team conducted research across the HUK network to build a clear picture of the data-based insights users required, the analytical skills they possessed and their preferred means of accessing information.

-Based upon its proven Analytics and Reporting platforms, the Gavurin Technology team speedily developed PopNAT and successfully debuted it at the 2017 Hospice UK Conference.
+Based on its proven analytics and reporting platforms, the Gavurin technology team speedily developed PopNAT and successfully debuted it at the 2017 Hospice UK Conference.
 PopNAT enables visitors quickly to identify areas of interest and then view a comprehensive set of data stories and associated suggestions.
 PopNAT is also configured to enable advanced users to drill more deeply into the data using Gavurin’s proprietary Analytics and Reporting software.

 The four key benefits of PopNAT reflect the design principles that were integral to the research:

-After nearly a year since it was originally released, PopNAT was shortlisted for the Prolific North Tech Awards 2019 for the ‘Best Application of Tech – Health’ award.
+One year after it was released, PopNAT was shortlisted for the Prolific North Tech Awards 2019 for the ‘Best Application of Tech – Health’ award.